 Figure 6.12.2.1-1 Network centric IMS avatar call flow

-1. UE-A initiates an IMS session and establishes audio and video session connections with UE-B. The bootstrap channel is established for both UE-A and UE-B. UE-A may obtain its own avatar ID list from HSS/UDM.
+1. UE1 initiates an IMS session and establishes audio and video session connections with UE2.
+The bootstrap channel is established for both UE1 and UE1.
+UE1 optionally obtains its own avatar ID list from HSS/UDM.

-2. UE-A performs the XR media rendering negotiation.
-UE-A chooses an avatar ID to be used from the list and sends it to DCSF.
-DCSF checks whether the UE-A is allowed to use the avatar ID.
-DCSF may retrieve UE-A's avatar ID list from HSS/UDM.
+2. UE1 performs the XR media rendering negotiation.
+UE1 chooses an avatar ID to be used from the list and sends it to DCSF.
+DCSF checks whether the UE1 is allowed to use the avatar ID.
+DCSF optionally retrieves UE1's avatar ID list from HSS/UDM.

-3. DCSF requests Avatar representation by sending the UE-A's avatar ID.
+3. DCSF requests Avatar representation by sending the UE1's avatar ID.